 Nal’ibali, the national campaign for reading for enjoyment, thinks they may have a solution that goes beyond throwing money at our nation’s literacy crisis.
 In addition to providing free multilingual reading materials on their website for children, and encouraging the formation and support of reading clubs throughout the country, every year since 2013 they have encouraged South Africans to join the rest of the world in a global campaign entitled World Read Aloud Day (WRAD).

 ‘Reading aloud has been shown to be the single most important activity for building the knowledge required for eventual success in reading,’ according to the National Academy of Education and National Institute of Education.

 And, every year, since Nal’ibali started their own World Read Aloud Day activities, a South African author has been commissioned by the campaign to write a special story that is translated into all 11 official SA languages and that the country can read aloud to their children, their neighbours’ children, and children at libraries on the day.

-Zukiswa Wanner is a literacy advocate and author of the children’s books, Jama Loves Bananas (Jacana 2011) and Refilwe (Jacana 2013).
-She’s also written six books for adults, one of them award-winning.
+Zukiswa Wanner is a literacy advocate and author of children’s books, Jama Loves Bananas (Jacana 2011) and Refilwe (Jacana 2013).
+She is also an award-winning author of six books for adults.
 She can be contacted via Facebook: @Zukiswa.Wanner

 To join Nal’ibali’s World Read Aloud Day celebration, visit www.nalibali.org or www.nalibali.mobi where you can download the special story and pledge the number of children you will be reading it to.
 Members of the public are also encouraged to share pictures of their read-aloud sessions on the campaign’s Facebook and Twitter feeds: @NalibaliSA, or by using the hashtag ##WRADChallenge2018, on the day.